 Though I want to give a clean straight narrative for our story of the Church, we can’t help but bounce around ab it between times & places.
 It’s just the nature of trying to examine all of church history, instead of its course in one location.
 Still, I hope to build a basic sense of historical flow.
 To that end, stopping every so often to step back and provide a quick summary of the material we’ve covered so far seems appropriate.

 Overviews won’t have nearly the detail as a regular episode, but they will have a lot more names & dates since it’s a culling & gleaning of what the last so many episodes have covered.

 Okay, here we go with our first Overview . . .

 While the Christian Faith began as an inordinately tiny sect within 1st Century Judaism, it grew rapidly, first among Jews, then among Gentiles.
 This growth can be attributed to two main causes.
-First, was the generally lethargic spiritual condition of the ancient world, and most especially in those regions dominated by the Roman Empire.
+First, was the generally lethargic spiritual condition of the ancient world, most especially in those regions dominated by the Roman Empire.
 Several factors conspired to make people ripe for the message the Gospel proclaimed.
 Second, was the spiritual dynamic provided by early followers of Jesus.
-They simply demonstrated an exceptional lifestyle that attracted others.
+They demonstrated an exceptional lifestyle that attracted others.
 Even while Rome followed an official policy of opposition to the Faith, the number of its adherent grew.